 As for the vaginal sensor… well, I did not try it out.
 The head of the sensor is no bigger than a tampon, so it doesn’t look that scary.
 But the device arrived right before I started IVF and let’s be real: Anyone in the middle of IVF does not want to shove something else up themselves unless absolutely necessary.
 And honestly, the idea of having to a vaginal sensor every day and making sure it’s clean is not very appealing.
 I’m not sure I’d use that sensor unless I was really having trouble pinpointing ovulation and needed some extra information to help figure it out.
 However, if that sort of thing doesn’t make you squeamish, you may enjoy the added data you receive by using it.

 The OvaCue Mobile Fertility Monitor is useful for someone who may have trouble pinpointing ovulation and/or someone who wants more information about their cycle.
 It won’t replace your basal body thermometer, but it’s a handy addition to your basic TTC supply kit.
 I’m definitely keeping mine in case I’m ever in the position (no pun intended!) to try again naturally.
-If you’re interested in learning more or purchasing one for yourself, head on over to FairHaven Health or Amazon.
+If you’re interested in learning more or purchasing one for yourself, head on over to FairHaven Health.